Multi-Jurisdictional Event Contract Exchange for Licensed Sportsbooks

 BetEx has developed an innovative exchange that enables licensed sportsbooks to offer Exchange Tradeable Bets (ETBs) to their customers while ensuring full compliance with state and federal laws.
 As a B2B provider, the platform creates Initial Prop Offerings (IPOs), allowing sportsbooks to offer these IPOs directly to their customers, have the option to adjust their initial pricings, and participate in the exchange to minimize their risks.
 Any individual with an account at a participating sportsbook can engage in the exchange, buying and selling issued ETBs through their operator using BetEx’s platform.

-In 2025, over $150 billion was wagered across 40 states.
+In 2025, over $150 billion was wagered across about forty states.
 BetEx believes if bettors are given the ability to sell their bets in an electronic auction-style market—similar to a stock exchange—wagering transaction volumes could increase as much as five folds compared to the current market structure, where bets are treated as restricted binary assets with no liquidity.

 Back to Top

-List of BetEx Patents and Patent Applications
+List of BetEx Patents

 U.S. Serial No.